 High-yield dividend ETFs, as the name implies, are funds that predominantly invest in assets that produce much more income than your average ETF.
 They do so by investing in specific corners of the market, exposing you to different areas of the world, or even using a few special market mechanics to make the cash-rich metaphorical sausage.
 And importantly, by spreading their assets out across dozens, hundreds, or even thousands of investments, they help reduce the risk to your portfolio of any single security suddenly imploding.

 Want to learn more?
-Well, read on as I introduce you to a group of high-dividend ETFs that pay between 3.7% and 9.6% annually—or, put differently, anywhere between three to six times the broader market.
+Well, read on as I introduce you to a group of high-dividend ETFs that pay between 3.5% and 11% annually—or, put differently, anywhere between three to nine times the broader market.

 Featured Financial Products